Time 3h 15m

 Place the tortilla into the hot skillet and sizzle it for a few seconds on each side; it might get a bit stuck to the bottom of the pan, so use a spatula to help you lift it without tearing it.

-Then, cover one half of the tortilla with shredded jackfruit and top it with a spoonful of adobo broth, finely chopped shallots and cilantro.
+Then, cover one half of the tortilla with shredded jackfruit and top it with 1-2 spoonfuls of adobo broth, finely chopped shallots and cilantro.

-Fold the empty half of the tortilla over the fillings and cook it for 1-2 minutes over medium heat.
+Fold the empty half of the tortilla over the fillings and cook it for a minute over medium heat.

-Then, flip it and cook it for 1-2 more minutes until it's slightly crispy and browned.
+Then, flip it and cook it for one more minute until it's slightly crispy and browned.

 Repeat steps 6, 7, and 8 until you have used all the wraps and jackfruit.

 Enjoy your vegan birria tacos with extra cilantro, shallots, and a cup of adobo broth on the side for dipping.

 You can add shredded vegan cheese to the tortilla filling for extra yum.